chaaz/versio/README.md

 If your repository uses GitHub as its remote, then Versio will use the GitHub v4 GraphQL API to extract more information about the PRs and associated commits that went into the release changes.
-If Versio creates or updates a changelog, it will group commits into whatever respective PRs can be found.
+If Versio creates or updates a changelog, it will group commits into whatever PRs can be found.

-If a PR has been squashed onto the release branch, Versio will "unsquash" that PR for the changelog and increment sizing.
+If a PR has been squashed onto the branch, Versio will "unsquash" that PR for changelog and increment sizing purposes.
 Unsquashing is only possible if the PR's commits still exist on the Git remote: if the branch has been deleted (which is typical for squashes), then the commits may have been garbage collected, and unavailable for examination.
 In this case, Versio will make some guesses, but might get some sizing or grouping wrong.
 If unsquashing is important, don't delete PR branches from GitHub until after they've been part of a release.

+> TODO: After using a PR as part of release, Version can delete its
+> associated branch, since it won't need to be used anymore.

 ## Go Style Projects